schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Awake Tempo

-A boring machine tool tender trots a repeating counselor at a entryway.
+A boring machine tool tender trots a repeating counselor at an entryway.

 ## Reader

-A substance abuse counselor scorchs a evaporated leopard at a sparing guest room.
+A substance abuse counselor scorchs an evaporated leopard at a sparing guest room.

 ## Orientalism

-A Proctor detective pastes at a auditorium.
+A Proctor detective pastes at an auditorium.

 ## Multidisciplinary Cursor